Ranger802004/asusmerlin/wan-failover-readme.txt

 -	Packet Loss Logging:  This will log packet loss detections that are less than 100% packet loss but more than 0% packet loss.
 These events are not enough to trigger a WAN Failover/Failback condition but may be informal data as to the performance of a WAN interface.
 If the Ping Timeout setting is too low (1-2 seconds) combined with a high latency WAN interface such as satellite internet services, this logging can become excessive with the described configuration.

 Optional Configuration:
-- To enable or disable email notifications, pass the command arguments "email enable" or "email disable" ***Email Notifications rely on Alert Preferences configured under AIProtection.
-Default mode is Enabled.
-Example: "/jffs/scripts/wan-failover.sh email enable"
+- To enable or disable email notifications, pass the command arguments "email enable" or "email disable", default mode is Enabled.
+Example: "/jffs/scripts/wan-failover.sh email enable"  ***Email Notifications work with amtm or AIProtection Alert Preferences****

 Run Modes (v1.3 or newer):
 - Install Mode: This will install the script and configuration files necessary for it to run.
 Add the command argument "install" to use this mode.